cornishcoder1/The-Green-Lorry/README.md

 - John_McPherson_5P for helping me fix my original if/else statement bug.
 - Dave_Horrocks_5P for his invaluable hours of assistance in helping me understand arrays (a previous PP2 idea), switch statements and CSS animation/keyframes.
 - Eventyret_mentor for spotting my file path bug and helping me fix it.
-- JavaScript for kids
+- Kera Cudmore_5p & Matthias Kiesel_5p for their Peer Review feedback.
-- Love Running project for reference and guidance.
+- The book 'JavaScript for Kids' by Chris Minnick and Eva Holland.
+This is where the idea for the quote generator came from.
-- Victor Miclovich (Mentor)
+- Love Maths project for reference and guidance.
-- <a href="http://w3schools.com"> W3 Schools</a> for tips on media queries, date inputs on forms and centering tables.
+- Sebastian Immel (Mentor)